Barcelona’s most iconic churches

 The Cathedral façade

 The façade features different figures side by side of the main entrance.
 These include the 12 apostles and some other biblical characters.
 On top of the door, there is an image of Saint Paul in the final judgment.
-You can also see all the Kings and Lords coming out of their graves and an image of Hell.

-8. The Monastery of Poblet
+9. The Monastery of Poblet

 The Monastery of Poblet is located approximately 100 kilometers southwest of Barcelona, in the province of Tarragona.
 Founded in the 12th century, this majestic monastery is a UNESCO World Heritage Site and one of Europe’s most significant Cistercian monasteries.